YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 UPGRADE
 +++++++++

 Upgrades the fileheader of an r1.x (or GT.M V6.x) database file to a transitional r2.x format where the fileheader is upgraded, but the database blocks are not.
 This is the first stage in upgrading an r1.x database file to the r2.x format.
 This command must be run standalone and is relatively quick.
-The remainder of the upgrade is done by :ref:`MUPIP REORG UPGRADE <mupip-reorg-upgrade>` which can upgrade the remaining blocks upgrades concurrently with normal application operation.
+The remainder of the upgrade is done by :ref:`MUPIP REORG UPGRADE <mupip-reorg-upgrade>` upgrades the remaining blocks concurrent with normal application operation.

 The format of the MUPIP UPGRADE command is: